 How Long Do You Have to Repay the Money?

-At Florida Title you don’t have to pay off in the first 30-days you can pay off your title pawn whenever it is convenient for you as long as you are making your minimum payment but be aware the longer you have the title pawn the more it will cost to repay it.
+At Florida Title you don’t have to pay off in the first 30-days You can pay off your title pawn whenever it is convenient for you as long as you are making your minimum payment but be aware the longer you have the title pawn the more it will cost to repay it.

-How Much do You Have to Pay Back?
+How Much Do You Have to Pay Back?

 As stated above this is depending on how much you borrow as well as how long it takes to pay it back.

 If you are struggling to repay there is a risk that you could lose your vehicle.
-If you are making the minimum payment there are options that you can extend your title pawn for an additional 30 days to prevent from defaulting.
+If you are making the minimum payment there are options that you can extend your title pawn for an additional 30 days to prevent it from defaulting.

 Fully understanding the above questions, as well as the terms of your agreement, are important to help prevent the loss of your vehicle.